Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 - In the 29 games Dallas has played that were decided by one goal, it has a 10-6-13 record (good for 33 points).

-- The 14 times this season the Stars ended a game with just one goal, they went 3-9-2 (eight points).
+- Looking at the 14 times this season the Stars ended a game with only one goal, they have a 3-9-2 record, good for eight points.

-- Dallas has taken 17 points from the 17 games this season when it scored exactly two goals (5-5-7 record).
+- Dallas has finished 5-5-7 in the 17 games this season when it scored a pair of goals (registering 17 points).

-- In the 27 games when Dallas has recorded a single power-play goal, it went 15-5-7 to register 37 points.
+- In the 27 games when Dallas has scored a single power-play goal, it picked up 37 points after finishing 15-5-7.

 Kraken Splits and Trends

-- Seattle has six points (2-11-2) when scoring two goals this season.
+- Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .

-- The Kraken have scored at least three goals in 62 games, earning 104 points from those contests.
+- The Kraken have scored three or more goals in 62 games, earning 104 points from those contests.

-- This season, Seattle has recorded a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.
+- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.

 - When it outshoots its opponent this season, Seattle has posted a record of 36-18-4 (76 points).